Optimal Parametrization of the Gale-Shapley Preallocation Method for Combinatorial Auction-based Channel Assignment: Introduction

-Our main aims in the current paper are the following: \begin{enumerate} \item First, we put the analysis in the context of tenant utility \cite{Csercsik2021preallocation_ArXive}, namely we consider a utility function for each tenant.
+Our main aim in the current paper is to analyze the optimal parameterization of the M2MGS preallocation method.
+This corresponds to the task of optimally choosing the quotas in the many-to-many version of the GS.
+While in addition to the total resulting utility of tenants, there are multiple potential aspects corresponding to the efficiency of the resulting allocation (e.g. fairness, as discussed in \cite{csercsik2023preallocation}), in this paper we restrain ourselves to interpret optimality and performance exclusively in the context of the total resulting utility and required computational time.
 The user-centric view on the resource allocation has gained attention recently \cite{CHEN2021} in the context of cell-free massive MIMO networks.
 The utility function describes how the utility (i.e. satisfaction) of the actual tenant depends on its actual resulting capacity / throughput value.
-The utility function includes a minimal and a maximal required capacity value: If the capacity is below the minimal value, the resulting utility is zero, while if the capacity exceeds the maximal required capacity value, the utility is not increased further (it saturates at the value of 1).
+The utility function includes a minimal and a maximal required capacity value: If the capacity is below the minimal value, the resulting utility is zero, while if the capacity exceeds the maximal required capacity value, the utility saturates at the value of 1.
 Considering the minimal and maximal capacity requirement of each tenant makes the problem more challenging, and more realistic in the same time, compared to studies in which the sole measure of efficiency is the total allocated capacity of the system (as e.g. \cite{Hossler2019matching}).
-The related assumptions and equations are described in Section \ref{sec_model}.

-\item Second, we propose an additional potential method for channel preallocation, based on the relaxed version of CA (RCA), where channel bundles defined by the channel-base station relations are preallocated to tenants.
-This novel method is described in subsection \ref{sec_RCA_PA} of \ref{sec_prealloc_algorithms}, which summarizes the preallocation methods considered in this study.

-\item Third, we analyze the optimal parameterization of the M2MGS and RCA preallocation methods.
-This corresponds to the task of optimally choosing the quotas in the many-to-many version of the GS, but as we will see, the proposed RCA-based preallocation method has also parameters, the choice of which affects the efficiency of the allocation process.
-While in addition to the total resulting utility of tenants, there are multiple potential aspects corresponding to the efficiency of the resulting allocation (e.g. fairness, as discussed in \cite{Csercsik2021preallocation_ArXive}), in this paper we restrain ourselves to interpret optimality and performance exclusively in the context of the total resulting utility and required computational time.
-The corresponding results are described in Subsection \ref{sec_optimal_parametrization}.

-\item Finally, we compare the performance of the two proposed advanced methods (M2MGS and RCA) with each other and also with numerous simpler approaches (e.g. distance-based preallocation) via simulation in the case of examples of various sizes, assuming probabilistic fading of channels (i.e. complex environments), according to multiple measures.
-Results of the comparative analysis are described in subsection \ref{sec_Comparative analysis}. \end{enumerate}